ErythroCraft/SonsOfTheForestModPack/README.md

 # SonsOfTheForestModPack
 Best mods in one pack without modloader installation

-Read the [WIKI](https://github.com/ErythroCraft/SonsOfTheForestModPack/wiki) for all instructions anout this modpack
+Read the [WIKI](https://github.com/ErythroCraft/SonsOfTheForestModPack/wiki) for all instructions about this modpack

 Supported mods: